spawnfest/spider-sense/README.md

 Use the provided text box to specify a path on your local machine to a `mix.exs` file within one of your own projects.
 When specifying a path, do not use the `~` character as an alias to the home directory.
 This will not work.
-Once a path to a `mix.exs` file is specified, click the `Load Graph` button to compile the application for the specified `mix.exs` file.
+Once a path to a `mix.exs` file is specified, click the `Load Graph` button to compile the application for the specified `mix.exs` file and load the graph of traced modules.
+The checkbox hides modules that are not a part of the application's own code.

-Here is an example graph for [this application](https://github.com/bgottlob/apex/tree/master/apps/apex_redis_streamer):
+Here is an example graph for [Ecto](https://github.com/elixir-ecto/ecto):

 [](./example.png)